-AFAR chooses a destination at random—by literally spinning a globe—and sends writer Eric Weiner on a spontaneous journey to Liechtenstein.
+AFAR chose a destination at random—by literally spinning a globe—and sent writer Eric Weiner on a spontaneous journey to Liechtenstein.

 On my second day in Liechtenstein, an odd question occurs to me: Does Liechtenstein exist?
 In any other country, such a question would be absurd.
 But in a nation with the population of Muskogee, Oklahoma, a nation you can traverse end to end in 20 minutes, even accounting for traffic (if there were traffic), a nation with no prisons or airports or bureaucracy or any of the other trappings of modern statehood—it is a perfectly reasonable question.

 I glance at my lunch companion, a local journalist named Sigvard.
 He clearly exists, but what about his nation?
 “Does it exist?”
 I ask.

 Sigvard doesn’t answer right away, he just sips his espresso and stares off into the dis- tance, toward Switzerland, or maybe Austria.
 I’m not sure.
 Finally, he speaks.